kirubelm1/CodeX/README.md

 </p>
 Easily save, organize, and find your favorite code snippets in one place — never lose track of your useful code again.
-⭐Star the project to help on the future development

-Contributions are welcome!
+⭐Star the project to help on the future development New Feature: Can Compile html code to show previews Contributions are welcome!

 1. Fork the repository